HubRise/website/content/apps/epos-technologies/en/food-ordering-platforms.md

 To receive Deliveroo orders in EPOS Technologies, you first need to connect Deliveroo Bridge, an app included in your HubRise subscription.
 For more information about Deliveroo Bridge, see the [Deliveroo Bridge documentation](/apps/deliveroo).

-In the Deliveroo Bridge configuration page, use the following values:
+To correctly receive your Deliveroo orders in EPOS Technologies, specify the following values in the Deliveroo Bridge configuration page.
+To find out how to view and modify it, see the [Deliveroo Configuration page](/apps/deliveroo/configuration).

 | Section        | Name                                  | Ref code                                          |
 | -------------- | ------------------------------------- | ------------------------------------------------- |